 If you are looking to be a healthy, injury-free runner there may only be one thing holding you back.
-And that is your running shoes.

 These are a relatively new invention and therefore not truly 'traditional'.
 You know the shoes.
 You probably have a couple pairs of them sitting in your closet right now.

 They have some serious foam layer on the bottom for the sole that is stacked higher at the heel for extra cushioning which makes up the outside.
 The inside is comprised of a narrow toe box, an arch support and some motion-control and stability features.
 It looks like a pretty sweet deal, unless you are aware of how your feet would rather be "protected".

 So as you read through the problems discussed, remember keep this in mind:

 "Footwear that fails to respect natural foot shape and function will ultimately alter the morphology and biomechanical behavior of the foot."

 1. The biggest problem with running in 'traditional' shoes is that they diminish sensory feedback from the mechanoreceptors of the foot to the brain.